-FHS Presents Made in Dagenham at the Adelphi Theatre
+FHS Presents Made in Dagenham at The Adelphi Theatre

+On Tuesday 1st February 2022, FHS students all the way from Year 7 to Year 13 delivered a spectacular performance of the unique musical Made in Dagenham at the legendary Adelphi Theatre, one of Andrew Lloyd-Webber's family of West End theatres.

-In early February, students all the way from Year 7 to Year 13 at Francis Holland School, Sloane Square, delivered a spectacular performance of the unique musical Made in Dagenham at the legendary Adelphi Theatre, one of Andrew Lloyd-Webber's family of six magnificent theatres in the heart of London's West End.
+3rd February 2022 - On Tuesday 1st February 2022, students all the way from Year 7 to Year 13 at Francis Holland School, Sloane Square, delivered a spectacular performance of the unique musical Made in Dagenham at the legendary Adelphi Theatre, one of Andrew Lloyd-Webber's family of six magnificent theatres in the heart of London's West End.
 Fittingly, the first ever theatrical performance of the show took place at the very same theatre in 2014.
-This made the occasion particularly special, as did the fact that it was the school's first one-night-only West End performance since Singin' in the Rain at The Shaftesbury in 2019 due to the pandemic, the first time the show has been resurrected by a school cast in the West End and, remarkably, the first day the girls were able to rehearse in the theatre; all previous rehearsals having taken place in the school hall.
+This made the occasion particularly special, as did the fact that it was the school's first, one-night-only West End performance since Singin' in the Rain at The Shaftesbury in 2019 due to the pandemic, the first time the show has been resurrected by a school cast in the West End and, remarkably, the first day the girls were able to rehearse in the theatre; all previous rehearsals having taken place in the school hall.
 The performance attracted an audience of over 500 and there was a true buzz of excitement in the packed auditorium which grew more and more palpable as the night progressed.

 Made in Dagenham is a musical based on the 2010 film of the same name, which explores the story of the Ford sewing machinists' strike of 1968.
 In a tenacious struggle for equality, we follow heroine Rita O'Grady and other female workers at Ford's Dagenham plant as they strike to combat the inequality that becomes apparent when it is announced that the stitching room workers will have their pay grade dropped to unskilled.
 The plot is based on real-life events which eventually led to the passing of the Equal Pay Act 1970.
-There were too many highlights of the show to mention, but one particularly memorable moment was when a real-life Ford car, one of many fantastic props sourced and transformed by the FHS Art and Facilities Departments, was wheeled on stage for the rollicking musical number Cortina.
+There were too many highlights of the show to mention, but one particularly memorable moment was when a real-life Ford car, one of many fantastic props sourced and embellished by the FHS Art and Facilities Departments, was wheeled on stage for the rollicking musical number Cortina.